transmission/transmission/docs/Editing-Configuration-Files.md

  * **rename-partial-files:** Boolean (default = true) Postfix partially downloaded files with ".part".
  * **start-added-torrents:** Boolean (default = true) Start torrents as soon as they are added.
  * **trash-original-torrent-files:** Boolean (default = false) Delete torrents added from the watch directory.
- * **umask:** Number (default = 18) Sets transmission's file mode creation mask.
+ * **umask:** String (default = "022") Sets Transmission's file mode creation mask.
 See [the umask(2) manpage](https://developer.apple.com/documentation/Darwin/Reference/ManPages/man2/umask.2.html) for more information.
-Users who want their saved torrents to be world-writable may want to set this value to 0.
-Bear in mind that the JSON markup language only accepts numbers in base 10, so the standard umask(2) octal notation "022" is written in settings.json as 18.
+Users who want their saved torrents to be world-writable may want to set this value to "0".
  * **watch-dir:** String
  * **watch-dir-enabled:** Boolean (default = false) Watch a directory for torrent files and add them to transmission.
    _Note: When **watch-dir-enabled** is true, only the transmission-daemon, transmission-gtk, and transmission-qt applications will monitor **watch-dir** for new .torrent files and automatically load them._